djvaron/djvaron.github.io/research.md

   feature: satellites.jpg
 ---

-I am interested in what satellite remote sensing can teach us about planetary atmospheres.
+I'm interested in what satellite remote sensing can teach us about planetary atmospheres.

 To me, this topic occupies a natural interface between astrophysics and atmospheric science, the fields of my previous research.
 In the simplest terms, I am fascinated by the idea that we can learn new (and obscure!) things about a planet, just by looking at it from space.